Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Conclusions

-While not all details of the computational and experimental results are fully understood, in general, we find very reasonable agreement between the experiments and theoretical results, in particular regarding drop shapes, spreading speeds, and the dependence of the results on the SAW amplitude.
-For long times, both experiments and simulations show that a drop essentially translates with constant speed and without change of shape.
-This finding motivated us to formulate a traveling wave description of the system.
-The resulting solution predicts a linear increase in the drop thickness and a quadratic increase of the spreading speed with the acoustic amplitude $A$.
+While not all details of the experimental results are fully understood, in general, we find reasonable agreement between the experimental and theoretical results, further supporting the basic premises underlying the developed acousto-fluidic model.
+In particular, our model provides good qualitative predictions for drop shapes, spreading speeds, and the dependence of the results on the SAW displacement amplitude at the solid surface (the SAW intensity).
+Both theoretical and experimental results show asymmetric drop shapes with a thin trailing film left behind, and both appear to reach a constant spreading speed asymptotically in time.
+The latter finding motivated us to formulate a simplified traveling wave model.
+The resulting analytical solution predicts an approximately linear increase in the drop thickness and a quadratic increase of the spreading speed with the acoustic intensity (SAW normal displacement amplitude at the solid surface), $A$.
+Such predicted trends are consistent with those of the full theoretical model and the experiments.

-While many features of the experimental results have been rationalized using the formulated model, we note that there is still much to be done.
-In particular, further investigation is required to understand all the features of the calculated drop profiles, and also three-dimensional aspects of the results remain to be simulated and understood.
-Consideration of such effects will be the subject of future work.